Tullioform/Lindbladian-Jaynes-Cummings/README.md

 - Theoretical derivation of Lindblad equation for the density matrix elements of an irreducible representaion of the Hilbert space and justification for a cutoff in the number of photons.
 - Real/Complex valued algebraic equation simulation for the equilibrium points of a system of arbitrary dimension.
 - Simulation of the dynamics of the density matrix both with and without external driving fields.

+### Implementation

+The code can be run on any Jupiter notebook.
+No custom environment needed.